 - "teaching..."
 See Eph 5:19 - Songs pervaded with grace, sung with the heart, not just lips.
 Connecting teaching and admonishing with "all wisdom".
 Note 1 Chron 9:33.

 17- "whatsoever" - Allows no exceptions.
 Does not exclude activities for leisure or pleasure from Christian life because "deed" means "in work".
 Christians can have fun and hobbies.
-We are never to separate from the position of subjection to Christ, and we must pour out thanks.
-1 Th 5:18.
+We are never

 - "by"=Gr."dia"="through"